Life Science III 1007

 - Garcia, J.P, Beingesser, J., Fisher, D.J., Sayeed, S., McClane, B.A., Posthaus, H., and Uzal, F.A.
 (2012) The effect of Clostridium perfringens type C strain CN3685 and its isogenic beta toxin null mutant in goats.
 Vet Microbiol.
 157(3-4): 412-9.
 PMID: 22296994.
 PubMed Link

 - Fisher, D.J., Fernández, R.E., Adams, N.E., and Maurelli, A.T.
 2012.
 Uptake of Biotin by Chlamydia Spp.
 Through the Use of a Bacterial Transporter (BioY) and a Host-Cell Transporter (SMVT).
 PLOS ONE.
-PLOS ONE link
+Link

 - Giles, T.N., Fisher, D.J. and Graham, D.E.
 2009.
 Independent inactivation of arginine decarboxylase genes by nonsense and missense mutations led to pseudogene formation in Chlamydia trachomatis serovar L2 and D strains.
 BMC Evolutionary Biology.
 9:166.
 PMCID: PMC2720952 PubMed link